RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/supported-devices.md

 ## Other SteamOS devices
 Hence there are no any other devices that are coming with SteamOS at the moment of writing, it's in the plan of Valve to distribute this OS and make it available to the hardware manifacturers and users.
-We plan to fully support the OS itself, about the single hardware it will be decided case by case.
+We plan to fully support the OS itself, about the single hardware it will be decided case by case basis on what level of support we can offer.

 ## Linux Desktop
 It is working, but the user experience might not be that great it as we want it to be just yet.